 Since the Corinthians put up with foolish boasting, Paul thought he would do the same.
 He asked them to put up with folly on his part for a short aside.
 Since the church accepted the argument of fools, the apostle would play a fool’s role to get their attention.

 What I speak, I speak not according to the Lord,

-The Lord never argued as Paul will in this passage.
+The Lord never argued as Paul would in this passage.
 Jesus was never arrogant in His approach to others.
-The apostle will use a non-Christlike approach to dealing with his enemies.
-Paul enters the false apostles’ methodology reluctantly.
-He views this as a temporary folly.
+The apostle would use a non-Christlike approach to dealing with his enemies.
+Paul entered the false apostles’ methodology reluctantly.
+He viewed this as a temporary folly.

 but as it were, foolishly,

-Paul portrayed himself as wise as the false apostles, but he was patently foolish in doing so.
+Paul portrayed himself to be as wise as the false apostles, but he was patently foolish in doing so.
 To attempt to outrival one’s enemies is a foolish approach.

 in this confidence of boasting.